magnusdv/pedprobr/README.md

 pedprobr
 ========

 `pedprobr` is a reboot of the computational heart of the retired `paramlink` package.
 Its main content is an implemention of the Elston-Stewart algorithm for pedigree likelihoods.
-It is part of a suite of packages for pedigree analysis in R, all using `pedtools` for basic handling of pedigrees and markers.
+It is part of a suite of packages for pedigree analysis in R, centered around `pedtools` for basic handling of pedigrees and markers.

 The workhorse of the package is the `likelihood()` function, which works in a variety of situations: